The facts about hysterectomies

 someone speaking with their healthcare provider

 Roughly one in nine women in the United States will have a hysterectomy, or surgery to remove the uterus, at some point in their lifetime.
-A healthcare provider (HCP) might recommend the procedure to treat a variety of gynecological conditions or to relieve chronic pelvic pain.
+A healthcare provider (HCP) might recommend the procedure to treat various different gynecologic conditions or to relieve chronic pelvic pain.

-While they’re considered very safe, hysterectomies are still major surgeries and it’s important to understand the risks and benefits when deciding to have one.
+While they’re considered to be very safe, hysterectomies are still major surgeries and it’s important to understand the risks vs. benefits when deciding to have one.
 Here are three facts to consider.

-Hysterectomies are a common surgery in people with a uterus, with approximately 500,000 performed annually in the U.S. The procedure can be lifesaving in some people with gynecological cancers, such as uterine, ovarian, or cervical cancer.
+Hysterectomies are a common surgery in people with a uterus, with more than 400,000 performed annually in the U.S., according to a 2013 study published in Obstetrics & Gynecology.
+The procedure can be lifesaving in some people with gynecological cancers, such as uterine, ovarian, or cervical cancer.
 But HCPs may also recommend them for non-life-threatening conditions including fibroids, endometriosis, pelvic organ prolapse, and even abnormal bleeding.

-A hysterectomy might be warranted if these problems affect a person’s lifestyle, says Stephen K. Montoya, MD, an OBGYN in Las Vegas.
+A hysterectomy might be warranted if these problems affect a person’s lifestyle, says Stephen K. Montoya, MD, an OBGYN at Sunrise Hospital & Medical Center in Las Vegas.
 But it’s important to talk to your HCP.
 Ask about all your options and whether a hysterectomy is medically necessary for you.
 In some cases, medication or different procedures may be enough to appropriately treat your condition.

-There are different types you should know about
+2. There are different types you should know about.

-When you're deciding about a hysterctomy, you should speak to your HCP about the different kinds of hysterectomies and the way in which yours might be done, according to Edmond Pack, MD, an OBGYN in Las Vegas.
+When you're deciding about a hysterctomy, you should speak to your HCP about the different kinds of hysterectomies and the way in which yours might be done, according to Edmond Pack, MD, an OBGYN at Southern Hills Hospital in Las Vegas.
 Common procedures include:

 • Partial: The upper portion of the uterus is removed.